azdavis/millet/doc/errors.md

   | B z => z - 1
 ```

+To fix, define the constructor to have an argument, or remove the argument from the pattern.

 ## 4017

 A constructor had no argument in a pattern match, but it was defined to have an argument.